 Adjusting Text Alignment

-In Wyn Enterprise, you can easily manage the text alignment within the data tables by using the Text Alignment property in the Data Binding area.
+In Wyn Enterprise, you can easily manage the text alignment within a KPI Matrix by using the Text Alignment property in the Data Binding area.

 Changing Graph Color